Martha Stewart: Personal life

 In 1961, she married Andrew Stewart, then a student at Yale Law School.
-Their only child, daughter Alexis, was born in 1965.
+Their only child, daughter Alexis Stewart, was born in 1965.
 The couple separated in 1987 and divorced in 1990.
+Through Alexis, she has two grandchildren.
 Stewart later revealed that she kissed a stranger during their honeymoon and that she had an affair early on in their marriage.
 Subsequently, Martha Stewart dated Anthony Hopkins but ended the relationship after she saw The Silence of the Lambs.
 She stated she was unable to avoid associating Hopkins with the character of Hannibal Lecter.

 Stewart dated billionaire Charles Simonyi, who was an early employee of Microsoft and head of their software group, on and off for 15 years.
 She featured footage of him as a space tourist aboard Soyuz on her television show in 2007.
 They broke up around February 2008.

 Stewart is an animal lover.
 Her pets include champion show Chow Chow dogs, French Bulldogs, Himalayan cats, a Fell Pony named Ben Chunch, and Friesian horses.
 After her daughter informed her about fur farming, Stewart ceased to wear real furs.

 Martha Kostyra, Stewart's mother, died at the age of 93 on November 16, 2007.
 Kostyra, also called "Big Martha" by her family, had appeared on Martha Stewart Living numerous times.

 Stewart resides in Katonah, a hamlet of the town of Bedford, New York.
 She also maintains a 35000 sqft residence on Mount Desert Island in Seal Harbor, Maine, known as Skylands, the former summer estate of automobile designer and tycoon Edsel Ford, with gardens designed by landscape architect Jens Jensen (1922).

 In 2020, during Jimmy Kimmel's appearance on the TV show Finding Your Roots, a genealogy report determined that he and Stewart are cousins.